-5.3027 With regard to the funding for early retirement costs, all employers, including those in the funding groups, are required to make capital payments to the Fund to cover the costs of their early retirements.
-This excludes the costs involved with deaths in service and ill health retirements which are built into the employer's contribution rate (as are death-in-service costs).
+5.29 With regard to the funding for early retirement costs, all employers, including those in the funding groups, are required to make capital payments to the Fund to cover the costs of their early retirements.
+This excludes the costs involved with ill health retirements which are built into the employer's contribution rate (as are death-in-service costs).
 For deaths in service and tier 1 and tier 2 ill health retirements the experience (and hence funding costs) will be spread across all active employers.

-5.3128 Two key principles making up the funding strategy and to be adopted for the 202219 actuarial valuation are to:
+5.30 Two key principles making up the funding strategy and to be adopted for the 2022 actuarial valuation are to:

-- 5.3128.1 provide stability in primary employer contribution rates and secondary employer contribution amounts where possible, avoiding wide fluctuations year on year.
-To achieve this stability and ensure gradual movements in employers' contribution levels, the practice of phasing any increases or decreases in employers' contribution requirements up to 6 years from 1 April 20203 will be adopted where appropriate and required.
+- 5.30.1 provide stability in primary employer contribution rates and secondary employer contribution amounts where possible, avoiding wide fluctuations year on year.
+To achieve this stability and ensure gradual movements in employers' contribution levels, the practice of phasing any increases or decreases in employers' contribution requirements up to 6 years from 1 April 2023 will be adopted where appropriate and required.
 In addition, for most employers an adjustment to the surplus used to reduce employer contributions below the primary rate will be made such that only the surplus above a funding level of 105% as at 31 March 2022 is used to calculate secondary contributions from 1 April 2023.
 This adjustment reflects the fall in asset values since 31 March 2022 and the challenging economic outlook.
-It is intended to reduce the risk of employer contributions reducing from 1 April 2023, only to be increased from 1 April 2026 if market conditions remain challenging and the funding position falls below 100% at the 2025 valuation; - 5.3128.2 retain a maximum 22-year recovery period for meeting any deficit (or using up any surplus) as adopted at previous valuations.
+It is intended to reduce the risk of employer contributions remain challenging and the funding position falls below 100% at the 2025 valuation; - 5.30.2 retain a maximum 22-year recovery period for meeting any deficit (or using up any surplus) as adopted at previous valuations.

-5.3229 It may not be possible to adopt the two principles outlined in paragraph 5.286 for some or all of the employers, identified in paragraphs 5.14.2, 5.14.3 and 5.14.4, although wherever possible they will be applied.
-Individual decisions may have to be taken for each an employer or group featuring in these three groups with regard to an appropriate recovery period, the level of surplus which may be used to subsidise primary rates, and whether the phasing of increases or decreases in contribution rates is feasible.
+5.31 It may not be possible to adopt the two principles outlined in paragraph 5.27 for all employers, .
+Individual decisions may have to be taken for an employer or group with regard to an appropriate recovery period, the level of surplus which may be used to subsidise primary rates, and whether the phasing of increases or decreases in contribution rates is feasible.
 Decisions on these issues will have regard to the Administering Authority's views on the strength of an employer's covenant, to its membership profile, and to its anticipated future period of participation in the Fund.

-5.3330 The strategic aim of the Fund is to operate within a funding range of 90% to 110%.
-Whenever the Fund as a whole is operating within this range of funding then for the majority of 'high covenant' employers it is anticipated that their contribution rates will remain stable as long as the requirement for contributions to be set so as tohe ensure the solvency and long-term cost efficiency of the Fund are still met.
+5.32 The strategic aim of the Fund is to operate within a funding range of 90% to 110%.
+Whenever the Fund as a whole is operating within this range of funding then for the majority of 'high covenant' employers it is anticipated that their contribution rates will remain stable as long as the requirement for contributions to be set so as to ensure the solvency and long-term cost efficiency of the Fund are still met.
 For other employers the Administering Authority will have regard to the potential for participation to cease, and require changes in contribution rates accordingly.